w3f/General-Grants-Program/grants/speculative/skynet-substrate-integration.md

 Our intention is to build an integration with Skynet for easily making use of decentralized off-chain storage from any project using FRAME.

 Skynet is a decentralized storage platform built to use the Sia blockchain network for storage, but in a way that's accessible via the web and available to anyone, without concerning themselves with cryptocurrencies or special software.
-Skynet allows for hosting of robust web-app frontends and storage of application data in a way where users retain control over their data and application data is interoperable between applications.
+Skynet allows for the hosting of robust web-app frontends and storage of application data in a way where users retain control over their data and application data is interoperable between applications.

 ### Project Details

-The Skynet Pallet will allow Polkadot projects to access any Skynet Portal on the network using off-chain workers in order to do the following on Skynet:
+The Skynet Pallet will allow Polkadot projects to access any Skynet Portal on the network using off-chain workers to do the following on Skynet:

 - Upload Files and return the Skylink for use by the runtime
 - Download a Skyfile to storage or for use by runtime
-- SkyDB getJSON: download an object from SkyDB's mutable storage at a consistant publicKey/dataKey pairing
+- SkyDB getJSON: download an object from SkyDB's mutable storage at a consistent publicKey/dataKey pairing
 - SkyDB setJSON: save an object on SkyDB using a privateKey/dataKey pairing.
 - Data Verification for all interactions with a portal, using storage proofs from the Sia network.\*
 - Subscribing to SkyDB entry changes (pending future Substrate development of long-running off-chain worker processes).\*